CelliesProjects/aquacontrol-hardware/BOM.md

+## Description.

+This BOM lists the parts needed to build a 5 channel LED controller.
+The built hardware can be controlled with the Aquacontrol2 software.

 ### Items needed to assemble a Aquacontroller.

-This BOM describes the parts needed to build a 5 channel LED controller.

 Most parts can be purchased just about everywhere.
 <br>Specific parts which I found hard to source have a link to the the webshop I use to buy the item.